The facts about Call Centre Outsourcing in Australia

 Thanks to the declining value of the AUD to USD, the cost of outsourcing to the Philippines has increased by 30% over the past 5 years and along with other factors, the Philippines call centre industry is starting to show signs of a decline.

 Tanking Australian dollar aside, the costs that can be harder to quantify is the cost of a poor customer experience on your customers with foreign accents consistently cited as a source of frustration.

 If your customers don’t embrace the offshore experience and ultimately leave your business, it can be a difficult position to recover from.

 Keeping a close eye on your customer satisfaction and ensuring your offshoring partner is equipped with all the tools they need to succeed can be a good way to offset some of that risk.

 The onshore versus offshore debate is always a fascinating one and if you are considering an overseas contact centre make sure you read my article on Do customers really care about the call centre location? for more insight.

 But the bottom line is the bottom line!

 You can still save considerable costs by using an offshore contact centre and with improved technology and training the gap is starting to narrow in service quality making it more viable than ever.

 If call centre outsourcing seems like a viable option for your business or you’d like to learn more we offer some key ways you can learn more or find the right call centre outsourcer for your business:

-- If you’d like even more information download our free comprehensive Complete Guide to Call Centre Outsourcing or our Call Centre Outsourcing Cost Guide.
+- If you’d like even more information download our free comprehensive Complete Guide to Call Centre Outsourcing or our Call Centre Outsourcing Cost Guide